 - 1/4 cup brown sugar or coconut palm sugar

-- 3 cinnamon sticks, broken
+- 3 cinnamon sticks, broken if large

 - 1 tsp ground cinnamon